lander2k2/pocket-v1-operator/README.md

 kubectl exec -it pocket-v1-client -- go run app/client/main.go
 ```

 Finally, once testing is complete you can clean up.
+Note: you will need to run
+the controller to finalize resource deletion with `make run` if you stopped it.

 ```bash
 make uninstall